SkylineCommunications/dataminer-docs/release-notes/Meinberg/Meinberg_1.1.0.md

 #### Compatibility with DataMiner Cube’s black theme \[ID_33157\]

-​The Meinberg Network Management System is now compatible with DataMiner Cube's black theme.
+The Meinberg Network Management System is now compatible with DataMiner Cube's black theme.

 #### Meinberg LANTIME Modular: CPU Load parameter improvements \[ID_33158\]

 In the Meinberg LANTIME Modular connector, the *CPU Load* parameter now has a range and unit.

 #### Meinberg LANTIME Non-Modular: CPU Load parameter improvements \[ID_33159\]

 In the Meinberg LANTIME Non-Modular connector, the *CPU Load* parameter now has a range and unit.

 ### Fixes